CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 ## Baseline

-The thing we will benchmark is a simple for-loop that conditionally adds a constant value to a total using based on outcomes stored in a `std::vector<bool>`:
+The benchmark we'll look at in this post is a simple for-loop that conditionally adds a constant value to a total based on outcomes stored in a `std::vector<bool>`:

 ```cpp
 for (auto b : v_in)